-As management of the City of Dogwood (the "City"), we offer readers of the City of Dogwood's financial statements this narrative overview and analysis of the financial activities of the City of Dogwood for the fiscal year ended June 30, 2022.
+As management of the City of Dogwood (the "City"), we offer readers of the City of Dogwood's financial statements this narrative overview and analysis of the financial activities of the City of Dogwood for the fiscal year ended June 30, 2023.
 We encourage readers to read the information presented here in conjunction with additional information that we have furnished in the City's financial statements, which follow this narrative.

-The MD&A is an opportunity for management to proactively address any issues that might be affecting the unit's financial status or questions that might be posed by readers of the financial statements.
+Note to preparer: The MD&A is an opportunity for management to proactively address any issues that might be affecting the unit's financial status or questions that might be posed by readers of the financial statements.
 A thoughtful discussion and analysis of economic, financial, or budgetary factors that might influence the unit should be presented.
+This discussion should be based on currently known facts, decisions, or conditions.
+Currently known means information that management is aware of as of the date of the auditor's report.